GameDevTecnico/cubos/README.md

 Its vast render distances and the destructibility it allows set it apart from other engines.
 Written in *C++*, built with *OpenGL*, it's a high-performance engine.

+## Structure

+The source code is divided into three main parts:
+- `core`: library which is shared between the tools and the games.
+This includes some basic functionality like serialization, logging, render devices, input handling and others.
+- `engine`: library with code exclusive to the game execution.
+This includes the main loop, the asset manager and systems like the renderer and physics.
+- `tools`: contains programs that help you with the game development and which may depend on the `core`.
+One example is the future `editor`.
+Right now the only finished tool is the `embed` tool.

+### Further reading

+You can find more information about how the engine is structured in the [documentation](https://gamedevtecnico.github.io/cubos/).

 ## Getting the engine

 ### Executables